Australia's largest telco was the first to jump on the LTE train, launching its first services in October 2011.

 On the smartphone side, Telstra offers a large collection of 4G-enabled handsets to purchase on a contract or outright.

-In addition to the much-publicised iPhone 5S, Telstra also sells the Samsung Galaxy S5, the HTC One M8 and the Sony Xperia Z2 among other popular 4G phones.
+In addition to the much-publicised iPhone 6 and iPhone 6 Plus, Telstra also sells the Samsung Galaxy S6 and S6 Edge, the HTC One M9 and some of the less expensive new phones like the Microsoft Lumia 640 among other popular 4G phones of previous generations.
 We've compiled a list of our top five Telstra handsets.